 Now listen, I get it - a deep introspective breakdown of one of the more well-known passages in the Bible is not only not ground-breaking (it's likely been done before, and likely better), it's not exactly trendy either (no great catch phrases or acronyms coming - sorry).
 But you came to this web site and are reading this blog post and more importantly God knew that you were going to come to this page and read this today so apparently you need to hear this.
 In fact, one could argue we all need to hear this at some point in our lives, even if it's a reminder for the millionth time.

-Before we go any farther - a little context.
+Before we go any farther - a little historical context on the passage we are looking at.
 In this letter to the people of the Church in Philippi, Paul is writing from his new home in a Roman prison.
 Obviously, not a great setting.
 In fact, it was probably just below awful and just above horrific.
 Yet, he spends most of this letter outlining the joy and peace we should strive to have as Christians, pointing to Jesus Christ as the ultimate source of these traits.
 You think you have adversity or a reason to be worrisome?
 Paul was awaiting possible execution, a certain knowledge of lifetime imprisonment in a Roman prison IN THE FIRST CENTURY (around A.D.
 61).
-Pretty sure the conditions did not meet OSHA standards for the even just the guards, let alone the prisoners.
+Pretty sure the conditions did not meet OSHA standards for the guards, let alone the prisoners.
 Yet Paul spends his time detailing the joy and peace we should have in Christ?
 In itself, the background story is mind-blowing.
-But delving into his specific message in chapter four, where he begins to close his letter with words of encouragement and advice, opens up many life-changing opportunities for us as Christians .
+But delving into his specific message in chapter four, where he begins to close his letter with words of encouragement and advice, opens up many life-changing opportunities for us as Christians.
 After opening with a plea for some members of the church to put aside differences and work together for the cause of Christ, Paul in verse four begins a five-verse list of biblical principles that individually are worth attention.
 But today let's look closer at his specific message in verses six and seven.
+We'll be using the NIV for the breakdown of this passage, but the text in other translations is remarkably the same, even down to key words or phrases.

 "Do not be anxious about anything..."
 Well that sounds simple enough.
 "Do not be anxious..."
 Easy.
 Done.
 No worries, sure I can live that. "...about anything."
 Oh, wait.
 Anything?
 Uhhhhh, well...
 How many of us start thinking of a laundry list of items that we think are exceptions to "anything"?
 "Yeah I'm all about giving my worries to God, but there's this meeting I have at work tomorrow" or "you know I worry about my kids turning out alright or finding the right future spouse - but outside of that, you got it God, no worries."
 Why do we hold back?
 Proverbs 3:5 says "Trust in the Lord your God, and lean not on your own understanding."
 In other words, are you hearing yourself?
 You hold something back from giving to God because you need to worry about it some more?
 Why?
 Proverbs 3:5 is in a sense asking why are you believing your thoughts?
 They are from YOU!
 Why are we thinking we have all the answers and know what's best?
 We are well...us...human beings, born of sin - God is GOD.
 Get it?
 We can trust Him to do anything because He can do anything and has done everything.
 Speaking of "everything", take a look at the next part.